MikeHughesKent/PyFibreBundle/docs/source/functions.rst

 Applies a median filter to image ``img`` of size ``filterSize`` which must be odd.
 Returns numpy array.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Static Methods for Triangular Linear Interpolation
+Functions for Triangular Linear Interpolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 """"""""""""""""""""
 High-level functions